 Resuspend the pellet from each tube (which contains cells from one cryovial) in 2 mL of prewarmed CCM by pipetting up and down using a serological pipette (cell density corresponding to 3 x 106 cells/mL).

-From each tube, pipette the resuspended cells into two wells (1 mL per well) of a 6 well plate containing 2 mL of previously prepared CCM (1 mL per well) to reach a cell density of 3 x 106 cells/well (corresponding to a final concentration of 1 x 106 cells/mL).
+From each tube, pipette the resuspended cells into two wells (1 mL per well) of a 6 well plate containing 2 mL of previously prepared CCM to reach a cell density of 3 x 106 cells/well (corresponding to a final concentration of 1 x 106 cells/mL).
 Repeat this for all other tubes.

 Proceed with differentiation as described in section 1.5.3.